uniwebcms/framework/docs/developers-guide.md

 In this pattern:

-- `TeamSection` is a user-facing component that content creators select
+- `TeamSection` is an exposed component that content creators select
 - `StandardTeamCard` and `MinimalTeamCard` are regular React components
-- The user-facing component handles the Uniweb interface and content transformation
+- The RTE handles the exposed component's interface and content transformation
 - The internal components focus on rendering and can use any standard React patterns

 This separation allows you to: